-The course develops the student's capacity to analyze past and current policies and programs and their outcomes for clients, and increase their policy practice skills.
+The course will develop the student's capacity to analyze past and current policies and programs and their outcomes for diverse clients, and increase their policy practice skills.
 These skills and understandings will enable the student to become knowledgeable critics and formulators of fairer and more equitable social welfare programs and policy practice.
+This course is part of the specialized practice curriculum.